Chad-Mowbray/certs/README.md

 If the certificate checks out, and the client (browser) trusts that the server is who it says it is, then the client and server can agree on encryption.

-The process of negotiating encryption is fairly complicated, so let's look at a simplified example.
+The process of negotiating encryption is fairly complicated, so before we talk about the third step, let's try to understand a simplified example.

 ## Ceasar Cipher Example
 Let's imagine two secret agents, Alice and Bob.
 They live far away from each other, but need to communicate securely.
-So they decide to encrypt their letters using a Caesar Cipher--pretty clever.
+So they agree to encrypt their letters using a Caesar Cipher--pretty clever.
 Anyone who intercepts their letters will just see gibberish.

 But there is a problem.

-If Alice want to exchange encrypted letters with Bob using a Ceasar Cipher, they both need to have the same secret key to encode/decode the letter.
+If Alice wants to exchange encrypted letters with Bob using a Ceasar Cipher, they both need to have the same secret key to encode/decode the letter (for example, the number "17").
+In other words, they need a "symmetric" key.
 But how can Alice tell Bob what the secret key is?
 If she simply writes the key in the top corner of the letter, anyone who intercepts the letter will be able to decode it.

 A real conundrum, but there might be a way around it.
-Alice thinks about establishing a dead-drop that she and Bob both know about, where she can write the secret key in chalk above a certain door.
+Alice thinks about establishing a dead-drop that only she and Bob both know about, where she can write the secret key in chalk above a certain door.
 But then she gets stuck trying to figure out how to securely communicate to Bob about the dead-drop's location...
+She has uncovered a fundamental problem in securing symmetrically encrypted communications:  how to begin?

-She has to have secure communication to initiate secure communication.
+She needs to have secure communication to initiate secure communication.

 Fortunately, Alice is something of a math whiz, and she came up with a solution that works.

-She explained it to me over a beer one night, but most of the details were lost on me.
+She explained it to me over a beer one night, but frankly, most of the details were over my head.
 It's a little hazy, but here's what I remember.

-Alice said that she and Bob wanted to pass secret messages to each other.
-So here is what Alice came up with:
+Alice said that she and Bob wanted to pass secret messages to each other, but needed a way to start the process without having a shared secret (symmetric key).
+So naturally, she said, why not use an "asymmetric" key?
+An asymmetric approach allows both parties to have their own private key, and a second public key that anyone can see.

-Alice generates two very large numbers that are mathematically related, but impossible to guess.
+She then implemented her asymmetic key idea by generating two very large numbers that are mathematically related, but (effectively) impossible to guess.

-Alice keeps one of them to herself <b>(private key)</b>, and posts the other one publicly as her pinned Tweet<b>(public key)</b>.
+Alice keeps one of them to herself <b>(private key)</b>, and posts the other one publicly as her pinned Tweet<b>(public key)</b> so that anyone, including Bob, can see it.

 Bob does the same thing.
-Bob generates two very large numbers that are mathematically related, but impossible to guess.
+He generates two very large numbers that are mathematically related, but impossible to guess.
 Bob keeps one of them to himself <b>(private key)</b>, and posts the other one publicly as his pinned Tweet <b>(public key)</b>.

 When Bob wants to send a message to Alice, he encrypts his message with <i>Alice's</i> <b>(public key)</b>.
 Alice then uses her <b>(private key)</b> to decrypt Bob's message.
 It sounded impossible to me, but I tried it out and it seems to work because the public key and the private key are mathematically related somehow.